slemire/slemire.github.io/_posts/2019-12-14-htb-writeup-smasher2.md

 ally.sanders
 ```

 Unfortunately not of them worked.
 By that time, a lot of people in the Mattermost HTB chat were stuck in the same place and the box creator dropped a hint that we had to use **the full rockyou.txt** wordlist and start at the letter c.
-He also mentionned that the username was `admin`.
-I don't know how this box got past the HTB testers since heavy bruteforcing is normally not allowed.
-To put this into perspective, even when knowing the username and the start letter, we're looking at potentially ~640k passwords:
+He also mentioned that the username was `admin`.
+I don't know how this part of the box got past the HTB testers since heavy bruteforcing is normally not allowed (I think the box later got patched and that basic auth part was removed).
+To put this into perspective, even when knowing the username and the start letter, we're looking at potentially ~640k passwords in rockyou.txt:

 ```
 # egrep "^c.*" /usr/share/wordlists/rockyou.txt > wordlist.txt